r-lib/actions/examples/README.md

 ## When it can they be used?

-1. You get frequent Pull Requests, often with documentation only fixes.
+1. You get frequent pull requests, often with documentation only fixes.
 2. You regularly style your code with styler, and require all additions be styled as well.